The Dollhouse (Yellowjackets): 1996

-The survivors bury the fallen in the forest, joining hands to deliver a eulogy.
-Despite Jackie (Ella Purnell) assuring them that rescue is on the way, three days have passed already since the crash.
-Taissa (Jasmin Savoy Brown) finds a lake a few miles away, and convinces the survivors to march, hoping it will lead to civilization.
+The survivors have a funeral for those that died in the crash.
+Despite Jackie assuring them that rescue is on the way, three days have passed already since the crash.
+Taissa finds a lake a few miles away, and convinces the survivors to hike to it, hoping it will lead to civilization.

 Upon reaching the lake, the survivors decide to swim for a while.
 Later, they notice a reflection nearby and leave to investigate, finding an abandoned cabin.
 While they have a shelter, the food has expired already.
-Ben (Steven Krueger) accidentally falls off the porch and begins cursing, accidentally slapping Misty (Sammi Hanratty).
+Ben accidentally falls off the porch and begins cursing, accidentally slapping Misty.
 Nevertheless, Misty consoles him, as Ben feels hopeless after losing his leg.
 That night, hearing a noise in the attic, Taissa goes up to investigate.
-She sees Lottie (Courtney Eaton), who claimed to have a bad feeling about the cabin, in the corner.
+She sees Lottie, who claimed to have a bad feeling about the cabin, in the corner.
 When Taissa checks the other side of the attic, she is shocked to find a skeleton in a rocking chair.